Wrong Icon shown in Dock

 I faced an interesting problem where the application icon shows correctly in the application's menu but not for the launched application itself in Ubuntu.

-entry is valid and correctly pointing to an image file, but something else is interfering with the running application’s icon display.
+This suggests the .desktop file’s Icon= entry is valid and correctly pointing to an image file, but something else is interfering with the running application’s icon display.
 Here are the most common reasons and troubleshooting steps, in order of likelihood:

-Application Not Using the .desktop
+Application Not Using the .desktop File’s StartupWMClass or WM_CLASS:

 -